Term vs. permanent life insurance

 What is permanent life insurance?

-Permanent life insurance never expires and comes with a savings-like component called the cash value.
-Because of the lifetime coverage and cash value, permanent policies are significantly more expensive than term policies.
+Permanent life insurance is a type of coverage that never expires and comes with a savings-like component called the cash value.
+Because of these features, permanent life insurance policies are significantly more expensive than term life policies.

-The high premiums are generally difficult to maintain over several decades, and many policies lapse due to nonpayment.
+• Overall, the high premiums can be difficult to maintain over several decades, and many permanent policies lapse due to nonpayment.

-Final expense insurance is best for older or less healthy people who might not qualify for a traditional policy.
+Final expense insurance is a type of permanent policy that’s best for older adults, people who might not qualify for a traditional policy, or people buying life insurance for the purpose of covering end-of-life expenses, like a funeral.

 Term vs. permanent life insurance: Cost comparison